 The Hydrotherapy Centre offers the services of paediatric physiotherapists who are specially trained to meet the needs of children.
 They treat children with developmental delays, congenital problems, injuries, or illness.

-The Hydrotherapy Centre · Physiotherapists
+The Hydrotherapy Centre · Physiotherapist

 Occupational therapy - is a client-centred health profession concerned with promoting health and well being through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.